Differences between Syncs

 Suggestion: You can use the "File Sync" in Disk Master.

-For File Sync, it will automatically real-time monitor the source directory.
-Once there’s any change happens to any files or folder in the source directory, the program will sync them immediately to the destination directory.
+File Sync automatically monitors the source directory in real-time.
+When any change occurs to files or folders in the source directory, the program immediately syncs them to the destination directory.

-But if you change, add or delete files in the destination directory, the change, addition, and deletion operation will not be synced to the source directory.
+If you modify, add or remove files in the destination folder, those changes won't be synced back to the source folder.

-But if you add a D file or delete a file in the destination directory, the source files will not be changed, added or deleted.
+The source files will remain unchanged if you add a file or delete a file in the destination directory.

-Also, there is a “Verify the integrity of files in the destination directory during synchronization” option in File Sync.
+The "Verify the integrity of files in the destination directory during synchronization" option is available in File Sync.

-For example, if you manually delete a file in the destination, the file will still be synced from the source to the destination only if the file is in the source directory.
+If you manually delete a file in the destination, the file will still be synced from the source to the destination if it exists in the source directory.

-If you do not tick the option, the deleted file in the destination directory will not be synchronized even though the file is still in the source.
-In this way, this file is only deleted in the destination.
+If you don't select the option, the deleted file in the destination directory won't be synchronized, even though the file is still in the source, effectively deleting it only in the destination.

 Case4: You would like to always keep the source directory files and destination directory files exactly the same.